 Anna Quattropani (Ph.D.)

-J. Michael Ryan is the Chief Medical Officer at Asceneuron.
-With over 15 years of Central Nervous System (CNS) clinical research experience, Michael is responsible for advancing Asceneuron’s pipeline of innovative small molecules and progressing tau modifiers through the clinic.
+With over 30 years of Central Nervous System (CNS) clinical research and clinical pharmacology experience especially in early phases of drug development, Rolf is supporting our management team in advancing Asceneuron’s pipeline of innovative small molecules and progressing tau modifiers through the clinic.